 Other common names: Crowned Snake.

-Not considered dangerous to humans.
-All crowned snakes are reluctant biters, relying more on bluff display than bite.
-They are weakly venomous and have tiny mouths and short fangs.
+The White-crowned Snake is a weakly venomous species that is not considered dangerous to humans.
+All the crowned snake species are reluctant biters, relying more on bluff display than bite.
+They have tiny mouths and short fangs.
 They will generally rear up & ‘mock strike’ with mouth closed, more of a ‘head butt’.
 If bitten, as with any snake bite, apply correct first aid and seek medical attention.

-General habits: Secretive, nocturnal snakes.
-Hunts day-active skinks in leaf-litter at night while they are sleeping.
+The White-crowned Snake is a highly secretive, nocturnal snake.
+It will hunts day-active skinks in leaf-litter at night while they are sleeping.
 Primarily terrestrial.
 Shelters by day in moist litter, under rocks, and logs.

-Local distribution: Possibly the most abundant of Brisbane’s smaller snake species.
+Possibly the most abundant of Brisbane’s smaller snake species, although it is still considered to be highly cryptic.
 The most commonly encountered of the crowned snakes.
+Found in all suburbs including the inner city.

 Please be patient while our image gallery loads.
 If viewing images in the lightbox viewer by clicking on an image, please allow a few second between each image as some images are large to retain their quality and size.
 Images are loaded straight from Dropbox, if blank spaces appear in gallery please click on the refresh icon top left of gallery.All image are the property of the website or respected owner and can not be re-used without permisson.
 Copyright applies